-The industry-standard solution to the password problem involves 2FA
+2FA is the standard solution to the password problem

 Let me remind you something, in case you’ve been living underground for the last 15 years.